 For after hours emergencies call 911 or Campus Police (203 837-9300)

 Dawn Lipke, Administrative Assistant

 FAX: 203 837-8583

-All full time students are eligible for care at Health Service when classes are in session.
+All full time students are eligible for care at Health Services when classes are in session.

 Please call 203-837-8594 if you would like to schedule an appointment.
 Emergencies and urgent problems will receive priority.

-Students should bring their health insurance information with them each time they visit the Health Service.
+Students should bring their health insurance information with them each time they visit Health Services.
 This should include: the name of the insurance company, ID numbers, policy holder’s name, PCP (primary care physician), prescription plan, participating laboratories and referral requirements.

-There are charges for some medications, supplies, and services provided by Health Service.
+There are charges for some medications, supplies, and services provided by Health Services.
 These will be added to your student account and are your responsibility.
-Services or charges incurred outside of Health Service, such as x-rays and laboratory tests, referrals to physicians, emergency room care, ambulance and hospitalization will be billed to the insurance you have provided.
+Services or charges incurred outside of Health Services, such as x-rays and laboratory tests, referrals to physicians, emergency room care, ambulance and hospitalization will be billed to the insurance you have provided.